Welcome back to our digitalML Spotlight Series! This month we’re chatting to Head of Marketing Kelly Maltman, who shares her views on:

 G: Finally, any other advice for our customers?

 K: This one’s a bit of a plug – Use our marketing team as a resource: we’re happy to help plan internal campaigns to build excitement for what you’re doing, work with you on customized digital training programs so your teams have the resources they need to be successful, tell your stories to our network, and whatever else you need.

-A big thanks to Kelly for sharing her perspectives this month, see you for the next installment in 2020!
+A big thanks to Kelly for sharing her perspectives this month, see you for the next installment!